Promoting quality care for children and youth with special health care needs in Wisconsin.

 - Strive to reach and maintain a healthy weight before getting pregnant.
 Obesity can increase a pregnant woman’s risk of complications during pregnancy and also of birth defects for the baby.

 Wisconsin Birth Defects Registry - Why is it necessary?

 To prevent birth defects, we need to know more about what causes them.
-To identify causes, we need to know the frequency of individual birth defects and we need to compare the occurrence of specific birth defects to the presence of potential causative factors.
+To identify causes, we need to know the frequency of individual birth defects.
+We also need to compare the occurrence of specific birth defects to the presence of factors that could cause them.